 Even if the "food" is not toxic, it could be high in fat or calories and is likely to lead to some digestive discomfort.

 Most pet owners are surprised that a dog’s mental health can affect its digestive system.
 Like people, a dog’s body follows its mind, so if a dog has poor mental health, its physical health will also suffer.

 Too much stress on a dog’s mind can manifest in digestive issues like diarrhea.
 Your pet will experience stress when dealing with unfamiliar situations.
 The addition of a new pet, moving to a new house, significant changes to daily routines, and even illness and injury can increase your dog's anxiety.

 How to Treat Stress Diarrhea in Dogs

-Managing your dog’s mental health is just as important as their physical health.
+Managing your dog’s mental health is as important as physical health.
 Consider any changes to your dog’s environment or routine that may be causing stress or anxiety.